mattoppenheim/microbit_hand_shake/README.md

-# micro:bit hand_shake
+# microbit hand_shake

-This project enables people with physical disability to communicate through gesture using BBC micro:bits.
-One micro:bit is worn on the wrist and a second is connected to a laptop or communications device.
-When a gesture is made, the motion is detected by the micro:bit on the wrist.
-This micro: bit uses its radio to signal the micro:bit connected to the laptop.
-The micro:bit attached to the laptop then sends a trigger signal through the USB cable connected to the laptop.
-This signal can be used to control software on the laptop.
-The trigger can also be used as to control communications software, such as Smartbox's Grid software.
+This project enables people with physical disability to communicate through gesture using BBC microbits.
+One microbit is worn on the wrist (the transmitter) and a second is connected to a laptop or communications device (the receiver).

+When a gesture is made, the motion is detected by the microbit on the wrist.
+This microbit uses its radio to signal the microbit connected to the laptop.

+The microbit attached to the laptop then sends a trigger signal through the USB cable connected to the laptop.
+This signal is detected by a program running on the laptop which generates a simulated keystroke.
+This keystroke controls other software running on the laptop, such as communications software like Smartbox's Grid software.

+**Repository structure**

+transmit: software for the transmitter microbit

+receive: software for the receiver microbit

+base: software to run on the laptop that the receiver is connected to

+docs: photographs and files to generate this README and other project documentation hosted on GitHub

 ## Project website